 Thicker thickness of part will cause molding sink mark and void.
 Thinner thickness of part will cause molding short shot.
 Our engineers will check thickness of the part design, the check includes all area of the part.
 We'll provide thickness information photo to our customers.

 2:Draft angle check, No draft or less draft angle will cause scratch or part will stay in the stationary side.
 Our design team will check all draft of the part.

 3: Warpage risk estimating, warpage is trouble issue, the serious will cause failure of part.
 Unreasonable part design will add warpage risk.
 Our injection mold design team research warpage for 10 years, and have rich experience for the issue.
 Our design engineer will estimate the warpage risk of each part each, and provide relative information to our customer.

-The following information is some par guidelines that can be summed up in just a few design rules.
+How to design suitable part for injection molding?
+The following information is some major guidelines that can be summed up in just a few design rules.

-2 Injection molding design better uses generous radius at all corners.
+2 The part design by injection molding better uses generous radius at all corners.
 The inside corner radius should be a minimum of one material thickness.

-3 Injection molding design better uses the least thickness compliant with the process, material, or product design requirements.
-Using the least wall thickness for the process ensures rapid cooling, short cycle times, and minimum shot weight.
+3 The part design by injection molding better uses the thinner thickness compliant with the process, material, or product design requirements.
+Using the thinner wall thickness for the process ensures rapid cooling, short cycle times, and minimum shot weight.
 All these result in the least possible part cost.

 4 Design parts of the injection molding to facilitate easy withdrawal from the mold by providing draft (taper) in the direction of mold opening or closing.